 - Take a shower the night before surgery and wash your body with soap and water.

-- Do not immerse the incision site in water by soaking in a tub or swimming.
+- Do not immerse the incision site in water (soaking in a tub or swimming).

 - Always wash your hands before and after touching the incision or changing the dressing.

-- A supportive, preferably non-underwire, cotton bra or sports bra to wear the days and weeks after surgery.
+- A supportive, cotton bra or sports bra to wear the days and weeks after surgery.

-- 4 x 4 gauze pads to place inside your bra for comfort and protection (no need to use any tape).
+- Gauze pads (4x4) to place inside your bra for comfort and protection (no need to use any tape).
 Gauze pads can be found at your supermarket or pharmacy.

 General Incision Care